mgiulio/mg-wc-stripe/readme.txt

 * Rationalization of settings
 * Removal of payment profile creation
-* Enhancement: Delete settings option from db on plugin uninstall = 0.29 =
+* Enhancement: Delete settings option from db on plugin uninstall
+* Enhancement: speedup: load Stripe lib only when needed = 0.29 =
 * Fixing bug where Striper is not the payment type selected.
 = 0.28 =